@[inline]

 - Lean.Compiler.LCNF.ScopeM.isInScope fvarId = do let scope ← Lean.Compiler.LCNF.ScopeM.getScope pure (Lean.RBTree.contains scope fvarId)

-Add a new FVarId
+Add a new FVarId to the current scope.

 Equations